jts307/MazeProject1/DESIGN.md

 ##### In AMStartup.c:
 1. *main*, which validates arguments, establishes a connection with the server, creates a log file, and creates/initializes avatar threads.
 ##### In amazing_client.c:
-2. *main*, which communicates with the server, sending and receiving messages.
+2. *main*, which communicates with the server, sending and receiving messages, initializes data structures and writes to the log file.
+3. *determine_goal*, which determines the goal for an avatar at the beginning of its turn.
-3. *calculate_next_move*, which determines based on an avatar’s current position and heuristics which move, north, south, west or east, is best.
+4. *calculate_next_move*, which determines, based on an avatar’s current position and heuristics, which move, north, south, west or east, is best.
-4. *maze* module, which defines the maze structure and its methods.
+5. *maze* module, which defines the maze structure and its methods.
-5. *priority_queue* module, which defines the priority queue structure and its methods.
+6. *priority_queue* module, which defines the priority queue structure and its methods.
-6. *graphics* module, which contains all functions needed to display the ASCII UI.
+7. *graphics* module, which contains all functions needed to display the ASCII UI.

 ### Major data structures